-SCL International College endeavours to uphold the confidentiality of students, parents/guardians and staff and at all times.
+SCL International College endeavours to uphold the confidentiality of students, parents/guardians and staff at all times.
 This is achieved by:

-- Ensuring staff who become aware of child protection information know they must only share it with the Designated Team and that confidentiality of both the victim and the accused must be maintained. - > Storing confidential information in a locked cupboard in the Director's office. - Ensuring the Safeguarding Lead only disclosures information about U18s and vulnerable adults to other members of staff on a need to know basis. - > By making students aware that they cannot promise a student to keep secrets
+- Ensuring staff who become aware of child protection information know they must only share it with the Designated Team and that confidentiality of both the victim and the accused must be maintained. - Storing confidential information securely. - Ensuring the Safeguarding Lead only discloses information about U18s and vulnerable adults to other members of staff on a need-to-know basis. - By making students aware that they cannot promise to keep secrets